LarsLott/LarsLott.github.io/_pages/research.md

 *  Lott, Lars & Lutz Bornmann (2026).
 Is research performance related to academic freedom?
 A large-scale empirical analysis on the national level. *Under Review*
 *  Lott, Lars (2025).
 How Academic Freedom Evolves.
 The Non-Democratic Roots of University Education and the Emergence of Academic Freedom.. *Under Review*
+*  Lott, Lars (2025).
+How Do Past Indoctrination Affect Redistributive Preferences? *Under Review*
 *  Lott, Lars & Aurel Croissant (2025).
 Autocratic Deepening.
 In *Handbook of Democratization and De-Democratization* ed.
 Matthijs Bogaards.
 Berlin.
 De Gruyter. *Submitted*
-*  Croissant, Aurel & Lars Lott (2026).
-Autokratische Performanz im Vergleich.
-In *Aus Politik und Zeitgeschichte*. *Submitted*
-*  Lott, Lars (2025).
-How Do Past Indoctrination Affect Redistributive Preferences?
 *  Lott, Lars & Angelo V. Panaro (2026).
 Populist Leaders and Academic Freedom. *Work in progress*
 *  Lott, Lars (2025).
 Redistribution Mood and Economic Inequalities. *Work in progress*
 *  Lott, Lars (2025).
 Autocratization and the Distribution und Provision of Social Policies. *Work in progress*